JordanUrbaezLu/React-Component-Library/README.md

 Runs all the unit tests for the components.\
 Unit tests use React Testing Library and Jest.

+### `npm test-u`

+Runs all the unit tests for the components and also updates the snapshots.
+Snapshots should only be updated if you already ran `npm test` and failed because a foundamental change was made inside a component.

 ### `npm run build`

 Builds the app for production to the `build` folder.\